Kevin Glenn: BC Lions

 On May 13, 2014, Glenn was traded to the BC Lions during the 2014 CFL draft in exchange for the fifth overall pick in that draft.
 With Travis Lulay suffering a major injury, Glenn started in 17 of the 18 regular season games, and also in the Eastern Semi-Final.
 Based on QB passer rating statistic, the 2014 season was Glenn's worst passing season since his 2008 campaign with the Blue Bombers.
-The Lions finished the season fourth in the West Division, but qualified for the playoffs by virtue of the "crossover" rule and the fact their 9-9 record was better than the 3rd-best team in the East.
-The Lions lost the East Division Semi-Final by a score of 50-17 and head coach Mike Benevides was fired less than a week later despite having had his contract extended to 2016.
+The Lions finished the season fourth in the West Division, but qualified for the playoffs by virtue of the "crossover" rule and the fact their 9–9 record was better than the 3rd-best team in the East.
+The Lions lost the East Division Semi-Final by a score of 50–17 and head coach Mike Benevides was fired less than a week later despite having had his contract extended to 2016.
 Glenn was not re-signed by the Lions and became a free agent on February 10, 2015.

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (second stint)

 On February 19, 2015, Glenn signed with the Saskatchewan Roughriders, returning him to the team where he began his professional career.
 Glenn was the backup quarterback on the depth chart and saw action in the first game of the season, when starting quarterback Darian Durant suffered a leg injury.
 It was revealed after the game that Durant had suffered a torn Achilles tendon, ending his season and making Glenn the starter.
 Glenn learned Chapdelaine's offensive scheme quickly and excelled, making Saskatchewan's offense the best in the league though the first four games of the season (all losses).
 Glenn played in 9 games for the Riders but the team struggled and quickly fell out of playoff contention.

 Montreal Alouettes

 On trade deadline day for the 2015 season (October 14, 2015), Glenn was traded by the Roughriders to the Montreal Alouettes, in exchange for a fifth-round pick in the 2016 CFL draft.
-At the time of the trade, the Alouettes had a record of 5-9 tying them for the crossover playoff spot; whereas the Roughriders season was over after they had been officially eliminated from post-season contention.
+At the time of the trade, the Alouettes had a record of 5–9 tying them for the crossover playoff spot; whereas the Roughriders season was over after they had been officially eliminated from post-season contention.
 Glenn played in three of the final four games for the Alouettes to close out the season, however, he was not able to earn Montreal a playoff berth, losing the crossover to the BC Lions.

 Glenn began the 2016 season as the starting quarterback on a crowded depth chart that included the likes of; Rakeem Cato, Vernon Adams, Brandon Bridge and Jonathan Crompton.
 Glenn started the first two games of the season of the Alouettes, had a bye for the third week and missed the fourth week with an eye infection.
 Glenn started nine of the team's first ten games of the season, but only managed to win three of them.
 As a result, head coach Jim Popp announced Rakeem Cato would be the starting quarterback in Week 12, relegating Glenn to the backup role.